mconlon17/vivotools/README.md

 1. Increased emphasis on output functions for visualization and reporting
 1. Isolation of UF specific features and dependencies

-### Version 3.0
+### Future Work

-VIVO Tools will move toward an object-oriented representation of domain entities.
-We expect to collaborate with other emerging VIVO apps and tools projects to provide useful functionality for others.
+VIVO Tools code is finding its way into the VIVO Pump and other projects.